Lake State Railway: History

-Lake State began operations in 1992 when it acquired all the lines operated by the Detroit and Mackinac Railway.
-One of the lines acquired was originally Michigan Central from Bay City to Cheboygan.
-Another line—originally D&M trackage—branched off in Pinconning and followed Michigan's eastern coastline to Rogers City.
-The trackage north of Gaylord to Cheboygan was abandoned shortly thereafter.
-While a few minor spurs were abandoned, no other mainline was until 2001, when its line past Alpena to Rogers City was removed.
+Lake State began operations in 1992 after Jim George acquired all the lines operated by the Detroit and Mackinac Railway. when its line past Alpena to Rogers City (the Rogers City Branch) was removed.

 In 2005, Lake State acquired 67 miles of trackage from CSX Transportation around Saginaw, Midland, and Bay City.
 This trackage is operated under the subsidiary Saginaw Bay Southern Railway.

 In late 2011, it was announced that the SBS would merge with Lake State, with LSRC being the surviving company.
 The merger was strictly for railway accounting purposes; LSRC functions today as an Interline Settlement System (ISS) carrier, while SBS functioned as a Junction Settlement (JS) carrier through CSX.
 Lake State will convert the former SBS lines to ISS.
 Following the news of the merger, Lake State has stopped painting the Saginaw Bay Southern logo on its locomotives.

 In 2018, Railway Age awarded Lake State with their "Shortline of the Year" award.

 In March 2019, LSRC began leasing 53 miles of the CSX Saginaw Subdivision from Mt.
 Morris to Plymouth.